 reason, valuation

-is encrypted to the Auctioneer (described below).
+is encrypted to the Auctioneer (described below).cost function

 of